sachinsu/sachinsu.github.io/work_journal/finance.md

   - Selection Criteria
     - Active funds - (50% in Index funds).
 Funds with less than 50 stocks and turnover less than 25%.
     - Stocks - 10year ROCE > 15% and Ev/EBIT < 14x
+  - high switching costs.
+To totally abandon something and replace it with something new takes a lot of courage on the part of decision maker.
+If it bombs there is a career risk.